Lib Technologies: Banana Technology

 The introduction of Lib Tech's Banana Technology marked yet another departure from orthodox snowboard design.
 Traditionally, snowboards are built with camber—the gentle arch formed in between the board's contact points when placed on a flat surface.
 Camber geometry was first introduced for skis, which each have only one central area of pressure input (i.e., under the skier's boot).
 Snowboards, however, have two areas of pressure input (i.e., one under the front boot, and one under the back boot), leaving the rider unable to efficiently depress the center of the snowboard, an effect which Lib Tech's Pete Saari calls the "dead zone."

 Banana Technology does away with this "dead zone" by reversing the snowboard's camber between the rider's feet; rather than arcing upward, like traditionally cambered boards, those with Banana Technology arc downwards, allowing the board to rest on its center when placed on a flat surface.
-As Saari puts it, "Banana Technology focuses edge pressure between your feet, bringing the dead zone to life.
+As Saari put it, "Banana Technology focuses edge pressure between your feet, bringing the dead zone to life.
 It adds catch free tips and tails for jibs, rails, and forgiving landings.
 It adds pre-bent rocker between your feet for edge hold and carving, and it adds tip and tail float in powder."

-Banana Technology has been extremely well received by the snowboard community; in 2008, Banana Technology's inaugural year, Lib Tech experienced an 81% spike in sales.
+Banana Technology has been well received by the snowboard community; in 2008, Banana Technology's inaugural year, Lib Tech experienced an 81% spike in sales.
 Boards equipped with Banana Technology have garnered Lib Tech a slew of awards: